 - Technology Trends and Practice workshop sessions incorporate and examine the implications of recent research and developments in the DP community

-- Virtual Field Trip is an interactive session with instructors
+- Office Hours is an interactive session with instructors

 - Readiness addresses self-assessment and audit issues for developing a DP program

 - Preservation-in-Action is a series of organizational case studies about their DP programs